Importance of Shot Noise in the Search for an Isotropic Stochastic Gravitational-Wave Background with Next Generation Detectors: Introduction

 The astrophysical \ac{SGWB} is expected to be dominated by \ac{CBC} signals, making it comparable to or even significantly stronger than the \ac{SGWB} of cosmological origin~\cite{Caldwell:2022qsj, Renzini:2022alw, Regimbau:2022mdu}.
 Extracting the cosmological background in the presence of this astrophysical foreground is therefore quite challenging and requires sophisticated statistical data analysis methods.
 Several Bayesian approaches have already been proposed, including the TBS method~\cite{TBS2}.
 Additionally, the Global-Fit approach~\cite{Littenberg:2020bxy, Littenberg:2023xpl} has been developed specifically for the future space-borne detector LISA~\cite{LISA:2017pwj}.
 These methods are computationally intensive, and their practical computational feasibility for real searches with the \ac{XG} \ac{GW} detectors remains to be fully demonstrated.
 In our previous works Ref.~\cite{Zhong:2022ylh,Zhong:2024dss, Zhong:2025qno}, we introduced a two-step solution that first removes the resolvable \ac{BBH} events using a \textit{notching method}, and then simultaneously fits the \ac{BNS} population hyperparameters $\bm\Lambda_\mathrm{BNS}$ and the underlying cosmological SGWB, following the \textit{joint analysis} proposed in Ref.~\cite{Callister:2020arv}.
 As a result, we demonstrated--for the first time--the simultaneous inference of parameters characterizing both the dominant astrophysical foreground and a significantly weaker cosmological background.

 However, we emphasize that many past studies (including our previous work Ref.~\cite{Zhong:2025qno}) treat the \ac{CBC} foreground as a persistent, Gaussian and stationary background.
 As we will discuss in detail here, this assumption does not accurately reflect the reality and, consequently, these analyses may underestimate the measurement uncertainties.
+Before proceeding with a detailed discussion, we emphasize that in this work we use the term \textit{foreground} to refer to the superposition of \ac{GW} signals from \textit{all} \ac{CBC} events, including those that are individually resolvable.

 In Fig.~\ref{fig: Analysis}, we present a schematic comparison between theoretical analyses and practical analyses.
 Theoretically, one may model the \ac{CBC}-generated normalized SGWB energy density $\Omega_\mathrm{CBC}(f|\bm\Lambda)$ by an integral shown in the upper-left corner of Fig.~\ref{fig: Analysis}, where the equation is explicitly given by~\cite{Phinney:2001di,Regimbau:2022mdu,Callister:2020arv,Renzini:2022alw}